alan-turing-institute/environmental-ds-book/book/guidelines-editors.md

 ### Finding Reviewers
 The editor's job is to identify reviewers (or validate authors' suggestions) who have sufficient expertise in the field of software and/in the domain of the submission.
 EDS book notebooks have to have a minimum of two reviewers per submission.
-In some cases, the editor also might want to formally add themself as one of the reviewers.
+In some cases, editors also might want to formally add themselves as one of the reviewers.
 If the editor feels particularly unsure of the submission, a third reviewer can be recruited.

 If you wish, you can use the email template below to invite reviewers.